Lake Inle Danio - Devario auropurpureus : Complete Fish Profile & Care Guide

-Lake Inle Danios have a torpedo-shaped, silvery-opaque body with 20 to 30 black vertical stripes on a golden-yellow band running across its sides.
-The shape and number of the stripes are slightly different for each individual fish.
-In addition, all their fins are transparent except for the caudal fin, which displays some yellow colouration.
-Finally, they lack the typical barbels of many Danio species.
+These torpedo-shaped, silvery-opaque fish are adorned with 20 to 30 black vertical stripes on a golden-yellow band running across their sides.
+Each individual fish has a slightly different pattern of stripes.
+Additionally, all fins are transparent except for the caudal fin, which displays a lovely yellow hue.
+Notably, Lake Inle Danios lack the typical barbels of many Danio species, adding to their unique appearance.

 |Aquarium Level||Middle - Top|